 Choosing and Entering a Ride

-- Study the terrain to see where you will go faster, e.g. across flat country, or slower, on stretches of road or hillwork, or where there may be hazards.
+- Study the terrain to see where you will go faster, e.g. across flat country, or slower, on stretches of road.

-You may also be required to Visit the ride farrier, whose job is to check your horse’s shoes before you are allowed to set off.
-In addition a tack inspector may be appointed to check that your kit is safe and meets the ride rules.
+You may also be required to visit the ride farrier, whose job is to check your horse’s shoes before you are allowed to set off.

-Once through the necessary checks, then it’s time to tack up and warm up your horse gently.
+Once through the necessary checks, then it’s time to warm up!
 Go to the start a little early so that you are ready to set off at the right time.
-It is a good idea to set your watch to 12 o’clock as you start, so you can see your elapsed riding time at a glance.

 Your Own Ride